anjalisilva/mixMVPLN/README.md

 are available.
 Parallelization is possible because each component/cluster size is independent from another.
 All components/clusters in the range to be tested have been parallelized to run on a seperate core using the *parallel* R package (R Core Team, 2022).
 The number of cores used for clustering can be user-specified or set to be automatically calculated via the method using *parallel::detectCores() - 1*.
 To check the convergence of MCMC chains, the potential scale reduction factor and the effective number of samples are used.
 The Heidelberger and Welch’s convergence diagnostic (Heidelberger and Welch, 1983) is used to check the convergence of the MCMC-EM algorithm.

 While the MCMC based approach can generate exact results, fitting such models can take upto hours per dataset (e.g., 21 hours — on a supercomputer at the SciNet HPC Consortium for a dataset with N = 1000 and rp = 6 (Ponce et al., 2019)).
 This is because the method evaluates the expected complete-data log-likelihood with respect to the posterior distribution of the latent variables at every iteration of the EM algorithm.
+Starting values (argument: initMethod) and the number of iterations for each MCMC chain (argument: nInitIterations) play an important role in the successful operation of this algorithm.

- ### 2. Method based on variational Gaussian approximations (VGAs)
+#### 2. Method based on variational Gaussian approximations (VGAs)

 Variational approximations (Wainwright et al., 2008) are approximate inference techniques in which a computationally convenient approximating